chapman-cs510-2017f/cw-08-maxchris/README.md

 ```
 ## Assessment

 We found that exploring numba was the most useful part of this assignment.
 The implementation was definitely faster and it is good to know to speed up code.
+Also the Julia slides were very helpful in learning Julia.

 ## Honor Pledge